 If we don’t, we are agreeing with their choices by our presence at dinners and birthday parties and chats on the phone.
-Our willingness to overlook their blatant disregard for Christ gives them boldness to continue to do so.
+Our willingness to overlook their blatant disregard for Christ gives them boldness to continue doing so.

 Christ did not compromise concerning matters of homosexuality, idol worship, adultery, divorce, abortion, rebellion, and living and loving a lie.
 We shouldn’t either.